Harshchalla/Sunhack/README.md

 # The Masquerade Project - Keep it anonymous.
 Reel is not real.
-Built as a part of sunhacks.io 9/28/24 to 9/29/24 held at Arizona State University
+Built as a part of sunhacks.io 9/28/24 to 9/29/24 held at Arizona State University.

-Team members
+**Team members**

 Aastha Rastogi